henrylee940909/ToDo-List-Terminal/README.md

-# ToDo-List-Terminal
+# ToDo-List-CLI

-A terminal-based to-do list application implemented in **C++17** for NYCU’s Object-Oriented Programming and Data Structures course (HW1).
+A CLI-based to-do list application implemented in **C++17** for NYCU’s Object-Oriented Programming and Data Structures course (HW1).
 It provides complete task management features, including sorting, filtering, deadline alerts, undo/redo, and password protection.

+---

+## Design Highlight: Pointer-Based Architecture

+This project was intentionally written with **raw pointers (`string*`, `int*`, `bool*`)** to deepen understanding of C++ memory management and object-oriented design.
+All class attributes, constructors, destructors, getters/setters, and internal logic use explicit pointer allocation and deallocation (`new` / `delete`).

+This design choice emphasizes:

+* Manual memory allocation and deallocation
+* Deep copy semantics (copy constructors and `clone()` methods)
+* Destructor correctness and pointer safety
+* Explicit ownership and lifetime management

+> ⚠️ *This is for educational purposes.
+In real-world applications, smart pointers (e.g., `std::unique_ptr`) or STL containers would be preferred.*

 ---